 However, Adam’s Frankfurt Sausages were just sad, not even the delicious potato salad, or the sea of condiments could make those teeny-weenies appetizing.
 This place is a great spot to have a drink and people-watch, but the food is touristy and over-priced.
 The charm lies not in the food, but in the history of the building, and its location (in other words, tourist trap).

 On our return journey to Canada, we opted to stay in a hotel near the airport in order to lessen the commute to our flight the next day.
 It was painless.
-We stayed at the Meininger Airport Hotel(great rates, great bar) and ate at the Park Inn Radisson next store (typical hotel food, we both ate burgers and fries).
-It was a perfectly nice experience, your average airport hotel stay that could have occurred pretty much anywhere in the world.
+We stayed at the Meininger Airport Hotel(great rates, great bar) and ate at the Park Inn Radisson next door (typical hotel food, we both ate burgers and fries).
+It was a perfectly nice experience.
+An average airport hotel stay which have occurred anywhere in the world.

 Which layover would I choose in Frankfurt next time?

 After seeing Frankfurt once, it was enough.
-Though there was lots to see and do, I will stay at the airport hotel, but don’t skip it if you haven’t seen it.
-Frankfurt is a very nice city, with good shopping, lots of restaurants, and just enough German kitsch to dip your toes into Europe, or a nice relaxing city to start your journey home.
-Frankfurt is not a ‘must see’ on the European tour, but I don’t think its worth skipping if you have the time and the means: Who wants to sit in a crappy airport for 16 hours?
-Frankfurt is worth the 10 euro and 15 minute train ride to sip on Apfelwein, see beautiful churches, and stroll along the Main.
+Next time, I will stay at the airport, but don’t skip it if you haven’t seen it.
+Frankfurt is a nice city, with great shopping and restaurants and just enough German kitsch to dip your toes into.
+While not a ‘must see’ on the European tour, I don’t think its worth skipping if you have the time and the means.
+Who wants to sit in a crappy airport for 16 hours?
+Frankfurt is worth the 10€ and 15-minute train to sip on Apfelwein, see beautiful churches and stroll along the Main.